 After my first blog post about the Bullet Journal and my bulletin bulletin bulletin bulletin bulletin bulletin bulletin, I still get a lot of questions about this method of using a notebook.
 Do I still use him?
 Does he still like it?
 And how exactly does it work?
 Okay, in this blog post, I will tell you all about my bullet journal!

 What is a Bullet Journal?

 The bullet journal is a way to lose everything you write in a booklet.
 All your to-do lists, inspirational lists, appointments, everything can be found in a book.
 Neat and organized, you can easily find everything.
 I’m not the creator of the Bullet Journal but a user.

 In this video, the system is interpreted perfectly.
 It’s just a matter of speed, and if you’re not so good at English, you may not understand.
 I’ll give you an additional explanation, though my time is not as clear as in the video, haha.

 You need a booklet for your Bullet Journal: no more.
 No loose letters more, just a notebook, you write everything!

 Next, you will see an overview of the month in question, setting the numbers of the month and the first letter of the day.
-This way you have an overview of the month, here you can put important events into your schedule!
-To the right of it, you will list a list of tasks that you know beforehand that you should take them that month.
-At the first time, he may be a bit empty, but this is the page where eventually the things of the previous month are taken when you have not stripped them.
+This way, you have an overview of the month.
+Here you can put important events into your schedule!
+You will list a list of tasks that you know beforehand that you should take that month to the right of it.
+He may be a bit empty at the first time, but this is the page where eventually the things of the previous month are taken when you have not stripped them.